Robustness in Wireless Distributed Learning: An Information-Theoretic Analysis: Numerical Estimation of Upper Bound

 where $n$ denotes the number of samples and $T$ denotes the number of iterations to estimate Fisher information.
 In this way, the complexity of estimating the conditional mutual information becomes $O(DT)$, and the corresponding algorithm is summarized in Algorithm \ref{alg:approximation}.

-To validate the effectiveness of the proposed task-aware $\epsilon$-capacity in Section \ref{sec:main_results}, we utilize a classic binary classification dataset of ASIRRA Cats \& Dogs \cite{dogs-vs-cats} and employ a 6-layer convolutional neural network (CNN) for the distributed wireless learning system.
-Specifically, the encoder $f_e^{(w)}$ at the UE is comprised of the first 3 layers and the decoder $f_d^{(w)}$ at the BS is comprised of the remaining part of the model.
+To validate the effectiveness of the proposed task-aware $\epsilon$-capacity in Section \ref{sec:main_results}, we utilize a classic binary classification dataset of ASIRRA Cats \& Dogs \cite{dogs-vs-cats} and employ a 6-layer convolutional neural network (CNN) for wireless distributed learning system.
+Specifically, the encoder $f_e^{(W)}$ at the UE is comprised of the first 3 layers and the decoder $f_d^{(W)}$ at the BS is comprised of the remaining part of the model.
+The parameter $K$ in Algorithm \ref{alg:approximation} is both the number of bootstrapping samples and the number of iterations for the moving average.
+This parameter determines both the estimation accuracy of $\overline{\theta}_{s,z}$ and the computational complexity.
+In our experiment, we set $K=5$ since it achieves similar accuracy as iterating over the entire training dataset $K=n$.
+Another parameter $\rho$ in Algorithm \ref{alg:approximation} is set to 0.99, as the typical setting in the RMSProp and Adam algorithms.
+The number of batches and the number of estimation iterations are set to $B=128$ and $T=5$, respectively.
 Regarding the wireless channel setting, we use the additive white Gaussian noise (AWGN) and Rayleigh channels.
-Moreover, we adopt the assumption of a quasi-static fading model that the channel gain changes slowly and remains static during the transmission of each data sample.
+Moreover, we adopt the assumption of a quasi-static fading model that the channel gain changes slowly and remains static during the transmission of a block.
 The channel coding and modulation in the physical layer comply with the 3GPP specification \cite{3GPP-38.214} to ensure compatibility with modern wireless communication systems.
 In particular, the low-density parity-check (LDPC) code is used for channel coding, and modulations of QPSK, 16QAM, 64QAM, and 256QAM are supported.